blankoworld/hugo_theme_adam_eve/README.md

 ## Configuration

 It's hardly recommended to check the `config.toml.example` file.
-Especially to configure the table of content via `[markup]` section, the name of each menu and some other example.
+Especially to configure the table of content via `[markup]` section, the name of each menu, enable Emoji, etc.

 ### Table of content